in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit.md

 This guide will help you write great unit tests for your Spring Boot Rest Service.
 We will use a simple code example creating couple of simple rest services.

 ## You will learn
-- How to create a Get REST Service for retrieving the courses for a student?
+- How to create a Get REST Service for retrieving the courses that a student registered for?
 - How to write a unit test for Get REST Service?
 - How to create a Post REST Service for registering a course for student?
 - How to write a unit test for POST Service?